 - The final scene where Jasper (Michael Caine) says goodbye to his catatonic wife, reduced to that state through torture at the hands of the government.
 As he opens up a suicide kit for her, The Rolling Stones' song "Ruby Tuesday" plays in the background.She would never say where she came from

 Yesterday don't matter if it's gone

 She comes and goes

 When you change with every new day

 Still I'm gonna miss you...

 - The movie's opening credits begin in silence.
-The final credits begin to the sounds of children laughing...
+The final credits begin with the sounds of children laughing.